Tax Administration focuses its efforts on the fight against the grey economy

 Cases considered for possible reporting to the police

-Nearly 18% of all cases where tax audit was conducted in 2016 were considered for possible reporting to the police, while the figure in 2017 was 19 %.
-A large number of VAT frauds or attempted VAT frauds committed by means of identity fraud were considered for reporting to the police.
+Nearly 21% of all cases in which a tax audit was conducted between 1 January and 31 July 2018 were considered for possible reporting to the police.
+During the whole of 2016, almost 18% of cases were considered for possible reporting to the police and around 13% were considered in 2017.
+On previous occasions, a large number of cases of VAT fraud or attempted VAT fraud committed by means of identity fraud had (in 2016) also been considered for reporting to the police.
 A majority of cases that are considered for reporting to the police concern limited liability companies; another significant group is private individuals.

 The grey economy is targeted through multiple means

 In 2017, 38% of the removals of taxable entities from the VAT register and 43% from the prepayment register were made on the initiative of the authorities.
+Between 1 January and 30 June 2018, around 38% of removals of taxable entities from the VAT register and, correspondingly, 40% from the prepayment register were performed on the initiative of the authorities.
 In practice, removal from these registers by the authorities means that the taxable entity has failed to comply with essential statutory obligations.
 Entry to a register may be declined based on previous misconduct.

 The grey economy team specialising in VAT control has handled 1,010 cases in 2017 in connection with periodic tax control, and control measures were taken in 618 cases.
 As a result of the control measures, tax adjustments worth EUR 24 million, 300 registration amendments and 75 refusals of registration were made.
+During the first half of 2018, 964 cases were handled.
+Of these, 310 led to the imposition of measures.
+As a result of control measures, tax adjustments worth around EUR 2.5 million, 145 registration amendments and 38 refusals of registration were made.
 Numerous cases were brought to either tax audit or directly for consideration of reporting to the police.

 The number of cases taxed on the basis of estimated corporate income was approximately 5,400 in 2016, with the assessment arising from failure to file a tax return or unreliable tax return.
 The amount of tax debited in case of assessments based on estimated corporate income totalled EUR 144 million in 2016, with the average tax increase approximately EUR 27,000.